 - Need for revision surgery

-First step for a reduction mammoplasty will initially call for a breast reduction consultation.
-Dr. Anderson will take this time to get to know the individual patient’s physical situation, as well as her desired results.
-She will fill out a full medical history form and perform a physical evaluation.
-Next, Dr. Anderson will explain the techniques for breast reduction and any questions will be answered at this time.
-If the reduction mammoplasty is determined to be the best option, Dr. Anderson will draw up a detailed surgical plan.
+The first step for a reduction mammoplasty will initially call for a breast reduction consultation.
+Our surgeon will take this time to get to know the individual patient’s physical situation, as well as our desired results.
+The surgeon will fill out a full medical history form and perform a physical evaluation.
+Next, our specialist will explain the techniques for breast reduction and any questions will be answered at this time.
+If the reduction mammoplasty is determined to be the best option, our plastic body specialist will draw up a detailed surgical plan.
 At this time, the exact price of the breast reduction will be established, and a patient coordinator will review all of the payment options.

 There are five surgical techniques for breast reduction.
-Of those, Dr. Anderson favors the vertical scar “lollipop” technique.
-This technique is one that will not cut off nerve and blood supply to the breast, therefore allowing a woman to lactate.
-Dr. Anderson will determine if you are cleared to begin breastfeeding.
+Of those, our breast and body plastic surgeon specialist favors the vertical scar “lollipop” technique as this technique will not cut off nerve and blood supply to the breast, therefore allowing a woman to lactate.
+Our breast and body plastic surgeon specialist will determine if you are cleared to begin breastfeeding.

 Under any type of surgical procedure performed on the breast, you may lose nipple sensation.
-Dr. Anderson’s preferred technique, the “lollipop,” does not cut off blood and vessel supply, therefore the possibility of losing nipple sensation is low.
+Our surgeon’s preferred technique, the “lollipop,” does not cut off blood and vessel supply, therefore, the possibility of losing nipple sensation is low.
 With the free nipple or “donut” technique, the grafting of the nipple cuts off the supply and eliminates sensation.

 Achieving perfect breast symmetry and size is an unrealistic goal.
-The goal with breast reduction surgery is to accomplish good symmetry with breast and areola size and shape.
-On occasion some women experience squared breasts, or what is referred to as “boxy breasts”.
-This result depends on the surgical technique that your surgeon utilizes.
-At the Naderi Center, the surgical approach favored is the vertical scar technique, which will provide lifted symmetrical breasts.
+The goal of breast reduction surgery is to accomplish good symmetry with breast and areola size and shape.
+Occasionally, some women experience squared breasts, or what is referred to as “boxy breasts”.
+This result depends on the surgical technique that your breast surgeon utilizes.
+At The Naderi Center, the surgical approach favored is the vertical scar technique, which will provide lifted symmetrical breasts.

-Breast cancer is acquired through a person’s lifetime.
-Theoretically, there is no correlation between reducing the chance of breast cancer through breast reduction surgery.
+Breast cancer is acquired throughout a person’s lifetime.
+Theoretically, there is no correlation between reducing the chance of breast cancer through this breast surgery.
 Although, in the process of removing excess breast tissue, there is the possibility that abnormal cells that may later develop into breast cancer may also be removed.

-Women looking to improve their self-image, want to resize, reshape their breasts and are athletic also look into breast reduction surgery.
-It improves pain and discomfort brought on by asymmetry, breasts that are not proportionate to their body and excess breast tissue.
+Women who are looking to improve their self-image, want to resize or reshape their breasts, and are athletic also look into breast reduction surgery as it improves pain and discomfort brought on by asymmetric breasts that are not proportionate to their body, and excess breast tissue.
 Dramatic weight loss is where you see a more distinct difference in breast and body.
 The breast may not have lost all the volume, making the breasts look larger.
 When being examined and designated an ideal candidate, this is taken into consideration as well as where the patient falls in the Schnur Scale as a medically necessary procedure.

 It is encouraged to reach your desired weight before breast reduction.
 Knowledge of the proper amount of breast tissue that will need to be removed is essential in determining if it is medically necessary, or strictly for cosmetic purposes.